 In September 2015, the FASB issued an ASU on simplifying the accounting for measurement-period adjustments in connection with business combinations.
 The ASU eliminates the requirement to restate prior period financial statements for measurement-period adjustments and requires that the cumulative impact of a measurement-period adjustment be recognized in the reporting period in which the adjustment is identified.
-This ASU will be effective for the Company with respect to measurement-period adjustments that occur after October 1, 2017.
+The Company prospectively adopted this ASU effective October 1, 2017.
+There was no material impact on the Company's consolidated financial statements.